XLuyu/alignment-and-variant-calling-tutorial/README.md

 ## Part 0: Setup

-We're going to use a bunch of fun tools for working with genomic data on Linux.
+We're going to use a bunch of fun tools for working with genomic data on Linux (For SoC student, you can use xcnc cluster).
 In fact, you don't really need to install all of them now at one go.
 Instead, You may want to install each of them when it is required.

 1. [sra-tools](https://github.com/ncbi/sra-tools/wiki): Download publicly available dataset from NCBI
 1. [bwa](https://sourceforge.net/projects/bio-bwa/files/): Align reads to reference genome